martinjackson/simple-widgets/docs/SearchSortTable.md

 This will place an Edit button underneath the header Edit for each row in the table.
 When the button is pressed it will execute the editButton function.

-The firstTD indicates whether the tableTD function is the first item executed or the last item executed (default).
  There are two other items that are executed, normally before the tableTD function.
 If the align has date somewhere in the align, the date is automatically converted to the MM/DD/YYYY format.
 If the align has money somewhere in the align, the number is converted into a money format ($N,NNN.NN) and right aligned.
 After that the tableTD function is normally executed.

-If firstTD prop is in the set of props, the tableTD function will only be executed and the date and money ones will not.
-This will rarely be used.
+The parameters are:

+1.  rowcol = contains the current row and col being processed.
+2.  rowIndex = current index of row in the data
+3.  colIndex = current index of the column in the table (row for the column)

 The else part of the if must be there and must contain return row[col.name]; otherwise, the normal items will not be returned.